-Interaction of attention and adaptation
+Interaction of Attention and Adaptation

-We used monocular adaptation (see Materials and Methods, Procedure and design, and Fig. 1) to vary the perceptual strength of two images, presented to each eye separately but simultaneously.
+We used monocular adaptation (see Methods and Fig. 1) in order to vary the perceptual strength of two images, presented to each eye separately but simultaneously.
 This paradigm resembles binocular flash suppression (Wolfe, 1984).
-The reduced sensitivity generally brought about by adaptation has been linked to a contrast gain control mechanism through which the gain of neuronal responses, tuned to the adapter stimulus, is decreased (Kohn, 2007; Ohzawa et al., 1982).
+The reduced sensitivity generally brought about by adaptation has been linked to a contrast gain control mechanism through which the gain of neuronal responses, tuned to the adapter stimulus, is decreased (e.g., Kohn, 2007; Ohzawa et al., 1982).
 Our perceptual results in the neutral condition (no directed attention) match these general effects of adaptation: observers' perceptual reports were almost exclusively driven by the unadapted stimulus' motion direction; we did not observe binocular rivalry, indicating that adaptation effectively weakened one stimulus.
-This finding is consistent with our previous study (Spering et al., 2011).

 In attention conditions, we asked observers to attend to the motion direction of one of the two images-the adapted or the unadapted stimulus-and tested the effects of FBA and adaptation on motion perception and pursuit.
-Studies that paired visual adaptation with visual spatial attention showed that attention modulates responses to adapted stimuli by strengthening the effect of adaptation (Chaudhuri, 1990; Ling and Carrasco, 2006; Rezec et al., 2004) and that attention affects perception regardless of adaptation state (Pestilli et al., 2007).
+Studies that paired visual adaptation with visual spatial attention showed that attention modulates responses to adapted stimuli by strengthening the effect of adaptation (e.g., Chaudhuri, 1990; Ling and Carrasco, 2006; Rezec et al., 2004) and that attention affects perception regardless of adaptation state (Pestilli et al., 2007).
 Previous studies on feature-based attention and adaptation used aftereffects and showed that FBA enhances the process of adaptation to stimuli with attended features, thereby strengthening the aftereffect (Alais and Blake, 1999; Kanai et al., 2006; Liu et al., 2007a; Zirnsak and Hamker, 2010; for a review, see Carrasco, 2011).
 The present study shows that FBA not only affects the perceptual responses but also the pursuit responses to adapted stimuli: attention enhanced adaptation when the attended stimulus was unadapted and therefore novel and counteracted adaptation when the attended stimulus was adapted and therefore perceptually weaker, in both cases rendering the stimulus perceptually stronger.